Extended Whānau 28 Te Awhi

 Te Awhi is a Māori mental health service provider in the Waikato and Whangārei regions.
 They’re focus is on individual and whānau rehabilitation and wellbeing through holistic Māori Hauora methods.

-The brief was to rebrand the organisation to better reflect their philosophy and the people they serve.
+The brief was to rebrand the organisation and roll out all business communication pieces in a manner that better reflects their philosophy and the people they serve.